 Preparing for the FE is a journey.
 And sometimes, you’re going to find yourself taking on too much and becoming overwhelmed, which often leads to stalling your studies — or worse, failing your exam.

-This post will identify some signs of overwhelm, what may be causing the burnout, and ways you can overcome these feelings and prepare for your FE Exam.
+This post will identify some signs of overwhelm, what may be causing the burnout, and ways you can overcome these feelings and prepare for your engineer in training exam.
 Even if you don’t have burnout right now, it’s essential to know what to look for so you can turn it around quickly.

 Signs of Overwhelm or Burnout